THERE is a case to argue that no-one has capitalised quite so much on Neil Redfearn’s arrival at Rotherham as Jonson Clarke-Harris.

 And a promising start to this campaign was overshadowed by the club’s struggles.

-But, since Steve was given his marching orders and Redfearn took the reins in October, something has clicked.
+But, since Steve Evans was given his marching orders and Redfearn took the reins in October, something has clicked.

 “Of course, it has been tricky,” said Clarke-Harris.

-“I put a lot of pressure on myself thinking ‘Am I good enough for this league?' and, when sent me out on loan, I thought ‘obviously I'm not' but I have turned it around now.
+“I put a lot of pressure on myself thinking ‘Am I good enough for this league?’ and, when Steve Evans sent me out on loan, I thought ‘obviously I’m not’ but I have turned it around now.

 “I hadn’t scored for a while, so I put a bit of pressure on myself, thinking I was not scoring and I was going to get dropped – but on Saturday I let that go.